seminarNotes/seminarNotes/README.md

 Thank you for visiting my GitHub page.

-I am currently studying data engineering and have experience as a numerical analysis developer for the past few years.
-In addition to data engineering and quant development, I have a broad interest in various programming languages and theories.
-So I strive to find better solutions through exploration and learning of new technologies and tools.
+I am currently immersed in the study of data engineering and bring with me years of experience as a numerical analysis developer.
+Beyond my focus on data engineering and quant development, I maintain a wide-ranging interest in various programming languages and theories.
+My goal is to discover improved solutions by exploring and mastering new technologies and tools.

-I will document my studies and challenges on my GitHub.
-I am Korean, so most of my posts will be written in my native language.
-If you ever need English to understand my content, do not hesitate to ask me for assistance.
+I will be documenting my studies and challenges right here on my GitHub.
+Despite the prevalence of English among users, I've decided to primarily compose my posts in my native language, Korean.
+This choice is driven by my commitment to keeping my records concise and dedicating more time to the study of computer programming.
+If you ever find the need for English translations to understand my content, please do not hesitate to ask for assistance.

-As a developer open to opportunities for communication and sharing, I look forward to the chance to grow and learn together.
+As a developer who values opportunities for communication and sharing, I am excited about the prospect of growing and learning together.
 Please feel free to reach out at any time.

+Best regards,
+SeminarNotes

 #### 📚 STACKS
 Programming Languages: